Space Availability and Reservations:

 The law school’s facilities are reserved on a first-come, first-served basis listed in the priority indicated below:

-To reserve space in the law school, please complete the Space Request Form and send to Jo Alridge (email@example.com).
+To reserve space in the law school, please complete the Room or Tables/Chairs Request Form (pdf) and send to Jo Alridge (email@example.com).
 If the link is unavailable, please email your request to Jo Alridge.
 Only written requests will be processed.
 All requests should be sent at least 72 hours in advance and will be processed in the order received.
 The Office of Building Services will respond to all requests within 24 hours, provided the request was sent during the requested time.
 Cancellations must be made as soon as possible to provide an opportunity for other groups to utilize the space.
 Cancellations should be made not less than 24 hours in advance.
 Cancellations received less than 24 hours in advance will result in limitations or restrictions in future space use.

 Facility Use Fees: